 Laura's caring, innovative approach to traditional dance bridges the authenticity of the folk dance world with the spiritual intention of the circle dance world.
 She sees the dances both as a nonverbal language and as a form of spiritual practice, passed down from our ancestors in the human family.
 In her pioneering way of working, careful attention to style, background, and symbolism gradually illuminates meaning within the movements and encoded wisdom still relevant to our lives today.

 Traditional dances embody an ancient worldview of sustainability, community, and reverence for the earth.
 Their roots go back thousands of years, to peaceful, egalitarian Neolithic civilisations of Old Europe which honoured the Goddess, as articulated by archaeologist Marija Gimbutas and others.
 Laura's teaching seeks to rekindle our understanding of this worldview, to bring greater awareness, gratitude and joy into our dancing and into our lives.

 Laura is deeply committed to supporting traditional music and brings musicians to her workshops whenever possible.
-She has collaborated with Xenos on several CDs of Balkan & Gypsy dance music including Fire in the Feet, Tutti Frutti, and Cirikli; produced a CD of traditional Armenian dance music, Gorani, with Shakeh Avanessian in Armenia in 2001, and produced two CDs of Greek traditional music, Taxidi and Limani.
+She has collaborated with Xenos on CDs of Balkan & Gypsy dance music including Fire in the Feet, Tutti Frutti, and Cirikli; produced a CD of traditional Armenian dance music, Gorani, with Shakeh Major Tchilingirian in Armenia in 2001, and produced three CDs of Greek traditional music, Taxidi, Limani and Lavra.
 Together with her husband Kostantis Kourmadias and other musicians including Nikolas Angelopoulos and Ruth Hill, Laura performs traditional Greek and Balkan folk music in concerts throughout Greece and Europe.